rgerraty/rgerraty.github.io/_posts/2016-09-15-what-is-random-effects.md

 layout: post
 category : [probability and statistics]
 excerpt: "Estimating variance of interest in a multilevel model, part I"
-title: "What is this thing called random effects?: a conversation with Niall Bolger and Bruce Dore"
+title: "What is this thing called random effects?: a conversation with Niall Bolger"
 comments: true
 ---